Massively parallel sequencing: Sequencing by synthesis

 The objective for sequential sequencing by synthesis (SBS) is to determine the sequencing of a DNA sample by detecting the incorporation of a nucleotide by a DNA polymerase.
 An engineered polymerase is used to synthesize a copy of a single strand of DNA and the incorporation of each nucleotide is monitored.
 The principle of sequencing by synthesis was first described in 1993 ^{} with improvements published some years later.
 The key parts are highly similar for all embodiments of SBS and include (1) amplification of DNA to enhance the subsequent signal and to attach the DNA to be sequenced to a solid support, (2) generation of single stranded DNA on the solid support, (3) incorporation of nucleotides using an engineered polymerase and (4) detection of the incorporation of nucleotide.
 Then steps 3-4 are repeated and the sequence is assembled from the signals obtained in step 4.
-This principle of sequencing-by-synthesis has been used for almost all massive parallel sequencing instruments, including 454, PacBio, IonTorrent, Illumina and MGI.
+This principle of sequencing-by-synthesis has been used for almost all massively parallel sequencing instruments, including 454, PacBio, IonTorrent, Illumina and MGI.